dagbdagb/waffle/README.md

 ## What is it not?
 This does not do anything at all for configuring your devices.
+For that, have a look at [Tasmota Device Manager](https://github.com/jziolkowski/tdm).

 ## How can I use it?